Skip to content

 HANNAH ROMANO

-In her spare time, she enjoys paintings and drawing scenes of the local streets in Denver.
+In her spare time, she enjoys mountain biking, skiing, and crafting.

 DOUG SCHOCH

 Doug is Denver’s Forestry Supervisor.
-That means he oversees the programs team and assists in the implementation and coordination of the Be A Smart Ash, GAP tree removal and replacement and Forestry Neighborhood Initiative tree programs.
+That means he oversees the programs team and assists in the implementation and coordination of the Be A Smart Ash, Ash Removal and Replacement and Forestry Neighborhood Initiative programs.

 Doug realized he was a “tree guy” when he was studying landscape horticulture at CSU.
 He naturally began to develop a deeper interest in trees.